kcilc/ravioli-on-a-stick/src/content/recipes/fennel-pecan-lentils.md

         - "I like to keep mine frozen so that they don't stick together."
 ---
 Adapted from <a href="https://healthiersteps.com/recipe/lentil-meatballs-vegan-gluten-free-2/"> Healthier Step's Lentil Meatball recipe</a>.

+- I need to make it clear there should be some salt added.
+- For a tree-nut free version, replace the pecans with a block of tempeh, and add 2 tsp soy sauce, 1 tsp maple syrup, and 3 drops of liquid smoke during the "broth" phase.